 What is a coffee van?

 A coffee van is a specialized vehicle that is used to serve drinks and food to customers on the go.

-They’re also sometimes used by construction companies to provide refreshments to builders on construction sites, and many mobile contractors use coffee vans to provide refreshments to employees on the road.
+They’re also sometimes used by construction companies to provide refreshments to builders on construction sites, and many mobile contractors use coffee vans to provide food and good coffee to employees on the road.